sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 3       | recommended              | See {{indexed-link-use}}
 | 4-127   | Unassigned               |
 | 128-255 | Reserved for Private Use |
+{: #tbl-iana-link-use-values title="CoSWID Link Use Inital Registrations"}

+Additional syntax requirements for registrations:

+- All registered names MUST be valid according to the XML Schema NMTOKEN data type (see {{-xml-schema-datatypes}} section 3.3.4).
+- The name prefix "x_" has been reserved for private use and NUST NOT be used in a registered name.

 ## swid+cbor Media Type Registration

-IANA is requested add the following to the IANA "Media Types" registry.
+IANA is requested to add the following to the IANA "Media Types" registry.

 Type name: application